giongto35/cloud-game/README.md

 **CloudMorph**: [https://github.com/giongto35/cloud-morph](https://github.com/giongto35/cloud-morph): My current focus on generic solution for cloudgaming

+## Announcement
+**Due to the current economic recession, i'm unable to keep demo server.
+Google Stadia also shutdown the Cloud service because of high cost and low adoption.
+I still believe Cloud Gaming is a brilliant idea and it should keep getting more investment.
+I open source my works so that everyone can experience self-hosting cloud gaming service to hold this spirit.
+You can check the rest of idea in the wiki**

 Discord: [Join Us](https://discord.gg/sXRQZa2zeP)

 ## Try the service at **[cloudretro.io](https://cloudretro.io)**
 Direct play an existing game: **[Pokemon Emerald](https://cloudretro.io/?id=1bd37d4b5dfda87c___Pokemon%20-%20Emerald%20Version%20(U))**

-## Announcement
-**Due to high cost of maintainance, we are keeping only one server hosting in U.S now.
-You may experience high latency when connecting the service from other places.
-You can try hosting the service yourself from the guideline.
-I believe CloudRetro has served its purpose to introduce Cloud Gaming/ WebRTC tech stack for the last 3 years.**

 ## Introduction